-2021 marks the ninth time that HEC has taken the top spot in these Master of Finance rankings, which cover the best 55 pre-experience Masters in Finance (MiF) degrees worldwide.
+2022 marks the 11th time that HEC has taken the top spot in the Master of Finance rankings, which lists the best 55 pre-experience Masters in Finance (MiF) degrees worldwide.

 HEC Paris isn’t the only French school to make the top 10 this year.
-The five highest-ranked programs—HEC Paris, ESCP Business School, Skema Business School, Essec Business School, and Edhec Business School—are all based in France.
+The five highest-ranked programs are all based in France, including ESCP Business School, Skema Business School, ESSEC Business School, and EDHEC Business School.

 Here’s our breakdown of the world's best Masters in Finance programs:

 Download Our Master's Survival Kit 2022

 HEC Paris' consistent performance in the FT's Master in Finance rankings is largely down to the success of its alumni.

 Master in Finance graduate salaries are important to the rankings; on average, graduates from the HEC Paris Master in Finance program go on to earn an impressive salary of $172,693 three years after graduating.
 That's a 111% increase compared with their pre-study earnings.

 Other top-ranked Masters in Finance also boast impressive salary stats.
 Graduates from ESCP’s MiF program can expect a salary around $155,113 three years’ post-graduation, while ESSEC grads are paid an average of $127,967 three years on.

 Beyond the top five, Europe continues to lead the way in the MiF rankings.
 Of the top 20 programs, 17 are European, with the remaining spots held by two Chinese schools and one based in the US.